 The only way to seek restoration of firearm rights is to apply for a pardon with restoration of firearms rights.
 More information on clemency can be found on the Louisiana Board of Pardons and Parole page.

-Voters must register to vote at least 30 days prior to an election.
-If a voter registration application is mailed to the elections office, it must be postmarked at least 30 days prior to the election in which the voter intends to vote.
+You must register to vote at least 30 days prior to an election.
+If you mail your voter registration application to the registrar of voters, it must be postmarked at least 30 days prior to the election in which you intend to vote.
+You must also appear in person at the registrar’s office and provide the appropriate documentation showing that your right to vote is no longer suspended.

 Board of Pardons and Committee on Parole hearing information can be found here.